SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

 The dependencies for SPFx v1.4.1 frameworks, tools, and the associated versions don't match the same dependency matrix for the latest versions of SPFx.
 In these cases, you may need to install specific versions of the tools.
 We recommend you install Node.js v8.9.4, gulp v3.9.1 and Yeoman v2.0.6.

-## Steps for Web Part development and deployment with SPFx
+## Manuals for web part development and deployment with SPFx

+Follow these steps for web part development and deployment with SPFx:

+- Prepare the environment for SPFx development
+- Develop SharePoint Framework web part
+- Verify SPFx Web Part on local SharePoint workbench
+- Deploy SPFx solution to the SharePoint Server

 ### Prepare the environment for SPFx development